 Completion of a minimum of fifteen hours in the biological sciences, including at least two upper level biology courses, with a minimum combined GPA of B (3.00).
-Applicants with less than a 3.00 GPA in biology coursework may be considered for conditional admission on a three-course basis.
-Conditionally admitted students must complete a minimum of three 5000 level biology courses (9 - 12 credit hours, chosen with approval of the graduate advisor), usually over two consecutive semesters, with a minimum cumulative GPA of 3.00.
+The Department reserves the right to conditionally admit applicants with less than a 3.00 GPA in biology coursework.Conditionally admitted students must complete a minimum of three 5000 level biology courses (9 - 12 credit hours, chosen with approval of the graduate advisor), usually over two consecutive semesters, with a minimum cumulative GPA of 3.00.
 In addition, conditionally admitted students may be required to complete specified 3000 or 4000 level courses to remediate deficiencies.

-Completion of 30 semester hours of approved graduate courses in the biological sciences, including 15-18 hours of required core courses: BIOL 5015 (3), 5040 (3), 5090 (3), 5100 (3), and 5700 (3-6).
+Completion of 30 semester hours of approved graduate courses in the Biological Sciences, including 15-18 hours of required core courses: BIOL 5015 (3), 5040 (3), 5090 (3), 5100 (3), and 5700 (3-6).

-Completion of 12-15 additional hours of biology graduate courses as specified by the track of study: Applied Physiology (BIOA), Environmental Biology (BIOE), or Molecular / Cell Biology (BIOM)
+Completion of 12-15 additional hours of Biology graduate courses as specified by the track of study: Applied Physiology (BIOA), Environmental Biology (BIOE), or Molecular / Cell Biology (BIOM)